 Just as there is only one opportunity to create a first impression, there’s only one opportunity to create a last impression.
-Shock and surprise makes people say and do things they ordinarily wouldn’t do.
-It won’t be easy, but if you are let go you must to control yourself and control the message regarding the circumstances of your departure.
+Shock and surprise make people say and do things they ordinarily wouldn’t do.
+It won’t be easy, but if you are let go you must control yourself and control the message regarding the circumstances of your departure.
 Come to quick agreement with your firm about how your departure will be characterized, and be sure to stick to that script yourself (even on Facebook).
 Be truthful with people, yes, but keep in mind that there are a variety of ways to tell the truth.
 While you can be brutally frank with your closest confidants, develop a nuanced way of talking about your situation to the general public, and later on to a prospective employer.

 4. Make a Graceful Exit